Centre vs Collegium: Kiren Rijiju Backs Ex-HC Judge Who Said Supreme Court 'Hijacked' Constitution

 Union Law Minister Kiren Rijiju backed the views of a retired high court judge who said the Supreme Court "hijacked" the Constitution by deciding to appoint judges itself.

-New Delhi: Union Law Minister Kiren Rijiju backed the views of a retired high court judge who said the Supreme Court “hijacked” the Constitution by deciding to appoint judges itself.
-Rijiju shared the video of an interview of Justice R S Sodhi (retd), a former judge of the Delhi Court, saying it is the “voice of a judge” and that majority of people have similar “sane views”.
+New Delhi: Union Law Minister Kiren Rijiju on Sunday tweeted the views of a retired high court judge who said the Supreme Court “hijacked” the Constitution by deciding to appoint judges itself.
+Rijiju shared the video of an interview of Justice RS Sodhi (retd), a former judge of the Delhi High Court, saying it is the “voice of a judge” and that the majority of people have similar “sane views”.
+Rijiju’s tweet comes a day after Chief Justice of India DY Chandrachud’s reiterated his views on the “basic structure doctrine” of the Indian Constitution. “…When the path ahead is convoluted, the judge relies on the basic structure which is based on the supremacy of the Constitution..”
+CJI Chandrachud said delivering the 18th Nani Palkhivala Memorial Lecture which was organised by the Bombay Bar Association.

 Also Read:

-In a series of tweets, Kiren Rijiju said that “actually majority of the people have similar sane views.
+In a series of tweets, Kiren Rijiju concurred with Justice Sodhi’s views and said, “actually majority of the people have similar sane views.
 It’s only those people who disregard the provisions of the Constitution and mandate of the people think that they are above the Constitution of India.”

 “Real beauty of Indian Democracy is its success.
 People rule themselves through their representatives.
 Elected representatives represent the interests of the People and make laws.
 Our Judiciary is independent and our Constitution is Supreme,” the minister tweeted.